 Therefore I went to take control of the scene and do an initial threat assessment.
 I met the guard commander and asked him some questions such as where the package was exactly, what it looked like, who had seen it first, when it had been found, why it was suspicious and how it had got there.

 Very quickly a picture emerged that put my mind at ease.
 One of the guards had seen an old and infirm lady dropping off the parcel.
 Upon questioning the local interpreters, I found out that this lady was well known to them, as she was a little eccentric, and that she had made similar deliveries before.
-It was more than likely that this was just a gift of some sweets for the soldiers.
-A simple trip to visit the lady confirmed that yes, she had just dropped off some biscuits for the troops.
-It just so happened that she thought that dropping off a ‘surprise’, unannounced at our front gate was a normal thing to do.
+It was more than likely that this was just a gift for the soldiers.
+A short trip to visit the lady at her house confirmed that yes, she had just dropped off some biscuits for the troops.
+It just so happened that she thought that dropping off a ‘surprise’ in an unmarked bag, unannounced, at the front gate to a military base was a good thing to do!

-After establishing all of this I was able to go back, give the all-clear and return the security situation to normal.
-I then went to pick up the bag and deliver it back to the lady.
-I thanked her for the kind thought and gift, but asked her to refrain from such ‘surprise’ generosity in the future!
+After establishing all of this I was able to go back, safely deal with the package, give the all-clear and return the security levels to normal.
+I thanked the lady for the kind thought and gift, but asked her to refrain from such ‘surprise’ generosity in the future!

 So the right question was not ‘do we cut the red or the blue wire?’
-The right questions were not the technical ones at all.
+In fact, the right questions were not technical ones at all.